One of the most common questions that rug buyers often get asked is, “How can you tell the difference between a handmade rug and a machine made rug?”

 Growing up in the rug business, I’ve always been amazed by the skill of rug experts like my father.
-The ability to instantly identify a rug’s origin, age, and other details makes it feel like a superpower.
+The ability to instantly identify a rug’s origin, age, and craftsmanship, whether it’s a traditional hand-knotted piece or a machine made Persian rug, feels like a superpower.

-In this post, I’ll share simple tactics to help you distinguish between machine-made and hand-knotted rugs.
-Whether you’re a homeowner or business owner in the rug industry, these tips will be invaluable.
+In this post, I’ll share simple tactics to help you distinguish between machine-made rugs and hand-knotted rugs.
+Whether you’re a homeowner fascinated by machine made rugs or a business owner in the rug industry, these tips will be invaluable.

-We’ll cover rug appearance, knot quality, and fringe inspection.
-Read on to acquire your rug identification superpower.
+We’ll cover aspects like rug appearance, knot quality, and fringe inspection.
+Read on to acquire your rug identification superpower and learn how to spot the unique qualities of machine made Persian rugs.

 Table of Contents